Photography TO–DO List

 Procedure

-1. Original JPG in Progress/Photography folder
+1. Original JPG in Progress/Project folder

 2. In Lightroom - Import, 1st deletes, rename, edit, export 8x10 for our mats